 Click the “Wireless Properties” button in the Wi-Fi Status window that appears.

 Click the “Security” tab and activate the “Show characters” checkbox to view the hidden password.

 Windows also stores the Wi-Fi password of networks you’ve connected to previously.
-In Windows 7 and earlier, you can find these from the Network and Sharing Center, but in Windows 8 and Windows 10, you’ll need to use the command prompt.
+In Windows 7 and earlier, you can find these from the Network and Sharing Center, but in Windows 8, Windows 10, and Windows 11, you’ll need to use the command prompt.

 To get started, click the “Manage wireless networks” link in the left menu of the Network and Sharing Center.

 You’ll see a list of the previous networks you’ve connected to.
 Double-click a network name to open the network’s properties.

 In the network properties window, go to the Security tab and check the box next to “Show characters” to see the Wi-Fi password in the “Network security key” field.